-Learn about how action components are used to design actions
+Learn how to design actions for your custom integrations.

 Design mode is the interface that lets you access and update your action's components.
-You can design and test your actions by navigating between Inputs, Outputs, Requests and Functions of your action on the same screen.
+You can design and test your actions by navigating between Inputs, Requests, Functions and Responses of your action on the same screen.

 In design mode, your progress on your actions is automatically saved as a draft as you update any component.
 When your action is ready to be run, you can apply your changes, or revert them and save the action without your progress and delete your draft.

 Actions are the atomic units of work you do in your everyday applications.
-Actions run in Actioner range from listing your customer activities to updating your deals, from streamlining your incident management process to answering your customer questions.
+Actions you can design in Actioner range from listing your customer activities to updating your deals, from streamlining your incident management process to answering your customer questions.

-An action takes inputs, executes requests, and produces outputs.
-In this section, we'll take a closer look to each component and how they relate to each other, with two example actions:
+An action takes inputs, executes requests and functions and produces responses.
+In this section, we'll take a closer look to each component and how they relate to each other.

-Inputs are the components used for gathering info from users while running the action.
+Inputs are the components used for gathering info from users to run the action.
 They can be text fields, select components, checkboxes, radio buttons or date-time pickers.
 You can think of a form that users fill out to create an issue or the filters they select from to search issues.

 API requests are the HTTP calls sent to the REST APIs of your tools and the retrieved responses from them.
 They are used in two ways.

 - They can be sent to perform an action in your tool.

 - Their responses can be dynamic sources for your input components.